V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 You do not need to use both; pay attention to the direction the wires are facing when connecting them.

 !!!
-You can kill your screen
+Caution
     Pay attention to the direction the wires are facing when connecting them.
 The single wire faces toward the drivers, 5V closest to the memory card.
+Getting this wrong can damage the board.

 ## Touch plate

-All the V1 firmware is ready for a touch plate.
-Easy as plugging into the Z min port.
+All the V1 Engineering firmware are ready for a touch plate.
+It is as easy as plugging into the Z min port.
 Use Ground "G" and Signal "S" pins, they are labeled on the back of the board.

 ![!Probe](../img/old/2020/07/Z-probe-scaled.jpg){: loading=lazy width="400"}

 ## Dual End Stops, End Stops

-If you are running the Current firmware you will need to have your endstops wired in Normally Closed (NC), this is the outer two tabs on the endstops, we do not use the middle one.
-You will plug into the Signal and Ground pins, **Do not use the + pins.** Use Ground "G" and Signal  "S" pins, they are labeled on the back of the board.
+If you are running the current firmware you will need to have your endstops wired as "Normally Closed" (NC), this is the outer two tabs on the endstops, we do not use the middle one.
+You will plug into the Signal and Ground pins on the SKR board, **Do not use the + pins.** Use the Ground "G" and Signal  "S" pins, they are labeled on the back of the board.

 Optical endstops are not recommended on a machine used for milling or routing.
 The debris can inhibit their function.

 !!!
 Troubleshooting End Stops
-    There is a known issue on SKR Pro1.2 boards where a small percentage of boards intermittently do not trigger a stop in the firmware.
+    There is a known issue on **OLDER** SKR Pro1.2 boards where a small percentage of boards intermittently do not trigger a stop in the firmware.
 The technical reason is the on board circuit was designed with a voltage divider that is on the edge of the microprocessors HIGH/LOW signal limit.
 This results in random missing of the stop signal.
 A symtom of this is that one or more of the steppers keep driving after the limit switch triggers.
 You will find the stop LEDs on the SKR board will illuminate, but the firmware does not react.
 This is discussed in [this thread](https://forum.v1e.com/t/firmware-issues/39109/5) There are a few ways to address this: 1) Replace the SKR board.
 2) Solder 1.5K ohm resistors on the bottom of the board.
 3) Modify the end stop wires to add the 1.5K ohm resistor.

-### MPCNC Dual Endstops
+### MPCNC Endstops
 ![!endstops](../img/old/2020/07/endstops-scaled.jpg){: loading=lazy width="400"}

-### LowRider Dual endstops
+### LowRider endstops
 ![!LR3 endstops](../img/LR3_endstops.jpg){: loading=lazy width="400"}

 !!! note
     Do not use the + (positive) pins or you will ruin your SKR Pro board.
-Unless you are running a different project with powered endstops.
+These are only used whith powered endstops, and those are uncommon.

 ## Firmware